TouchFoundry/simplesearchtest/README.md

 1. To get an idea of what needs to happen, Hit the submit button without any value in the search box, and you will see it populate a table with results.
 It is up to you to replicate this.
 2. Please complete the server application in the `ServerApp` sub-directory
 3. Run `npm init` to get started.
 Build a simple NodeJS project, complete with `package.json`.
-We should be able to `npm install` to install the dependencies after we clone your
+We should be able to `npm install` to install the dependencies after we clone your source
 4. Use ExpressJS to create a simple API server that accepts a query string.
    Hints: a.
 You will need to "body-parser" JSON
           b.
 You will need CORS handling